 “During the pandemic, we saw brands fully understand the importance of how humanity, transparency, and humility moved their companies forward.
 We were all going through a collective trauma, so as an agency, we became both the communicator and the audience.

 It allowed us to gain empathy.
 We took a step back and put ourselves in the audience’s shoes, asking ourselves as consumers: “What is it we would want or even need to hear at this point in our lives?

-We have found active listening is one of the most critically undervalued skills today…Especially now when so many meetings have shifted to video calls, we need what I call a “seventh sense” that helps us understand each other…People pick up on our cues that show we’re actively engaged in what they have to say.
-On a video conference call, it’s much harder to get this across, yet it’s crucial to help people feel not only heard, but also know that their ideas matter.”
+Active listening is one of the most critically undervalued skills today…Especially now, when so many meetings have shifted to video calls, we need what I call a “seventh sense” that helps us understand each other…People pick up on our cues that show we’re actively engaged in what they say.
+On a video conference call, it’s much harder to get this across, yet it’s crucial to help people feel heard and know that their ideas matter.”

 16 soft skills needed by professional communicators

 Regardless of the specific duties of your job, you need to gain more soft skills as a professional communicator to ensure continued career success.
 Sixteen members of the Forbes Communications Council were asked in 2022 to list the range of soft skills needed in a comms role.
 These are 16 of the most important soft skills they listed (not in priority order]: